JohnLyu2/johnlyu2.github.io/_pages/about.md

   - /about.html
 ---

 Hi, this is John Lü (吕正旸 in Chinese).
-Welcome to my person website!
+Welcome to my personal website!

-I am a 2nd-year PhD student at the University of Waterloo, Canada, under the supervison of Prof. [Vijay Ganesh](https://vganesh1.github.io/) and Prof. [Arie Gurfinkel](https://arieg.bitbucket.io/).
-I also have a long-time collaration with Prof. [Florin Manea](https://flmanea.blogspot.com/)'s research group at the Universty of Göttingen since 2021.
+I am a 2nd-year PhD student at the University of Waterloo, Canada.
+My supervisors are Prof. [Vijay Ganesh](https://vganesh1.github.io/) and Prof. [Arie Gurfinkel](https://arieg.bitbucket.io/).
+I am also collarbating with Prof. [Florin Manea](https://flmanea.blogspot.com/)'s group at the Universty of Göttingen and Prof. [Dirk Beyer](https://www.sosy-lab.org/)'s group at LMU Munich.

-My research interests lie at the intersection of machine learning and formal methods.
-Some projects that I am currently working on include:
+My strongest research interest is to combine reasoning and learning.
+Below are some of my current and past research projects:

 - Algorithm Selection and Strategy Synthesis for SMT
 - [Algorithm Selection for Verification](https://summerofcode.withgoogle.com/programs/2024/projects/FGmF8gS3)